Galkurta/Functor-BOT/README.md

 ## Configuration

-1. Create a `data.txt` file in the root directory
+1. Edit `data.txt` file in the root directory
 2. Add your account tokens, one account per line:

 ```